 Please make sure you read through all of the requirements before submitting and have fun with your entry!

-It’s simple: to submit, you need to have either:
+It’s simple: to submit, you need to be:

-- attended at least one critique meeting in the last calendar year (determined by the contest submission deadline), or
+- Have attended at least one critique meeting in the last calendar year (determined by the contest submission deadline)

-Please note: By entering the contest you are committing to reading all other competition entries, voting in the contest and providing critiques on three entries (further information below).
+By entering the contest you are committing to reading all other contest entries, voting in the contest and providing written critiques on three entries (further information below).

-In 2020, the top spot was snagged by Allan McKinnon, with his story “Lucky Jenny”.
+In 2021, the top spot was snagged by Will Cakebread, with his story “Mr Nameless”.